athyagat/layback/README.md

 1. Call generator (src.cc) generates the calls type of call, with the mean call rate (\lambda) as a Poission process.

-2. Funcation block (fb.cc) forwards the request to SDN with the fb id such that the computing and link resources can be assigned by the SDN and tracked.
+2. Function block (fb.cc) forwards the request to SDN with the fb-id such that the computing and link resources can be assigned by the SDN and tracked.

 3. SDN block (SDN.cc) is the core of the simulation which implements most